CyberCRI/RedMetrics/API.md

 * /v1/player/

  * GET - Lists PlayerMeta objects for all players who have ever used the service (see section on Paging below).
-Can be filtered by the following query parameters:

-  * externalId - String.
-This is the way to search for players that correspond to an external data source.

  * POST - Creates a new anonymous player and returns the server-generated ID.